Select / Filter

 Challenges

-• data migration, replication, and federation
+• data archival, migration, replication and federation (data mesh)

 Solutions

+Remove duplicate records.
 Validate character forms and perform other data integrity checks to reject or isolate bad records before loading them into a database.

 Share this page